lukiwieser/racetrack/ex3/README.md

 The main program [main.py](main.py) has the following features:

-1) AI Static: train a model on one racetrack, and display 3 test runs as static images.
+1) AI Static: Train a model on one racetrack, and display 3 test runs as static images.
-2) AI Interactive: trans a model on one racetrack, and watch live as the trained model plays a game.
+2) AI Interactive: Train a model on one racetrack, and watch live as the trained model plays a game.
 3) User: Let the user play on one racetrack by applying inputs via the command line.

 Additionally, there is the jupyter notebook [model_analysis.ipynb](model_analysis.ipynb) to create exploratory statistics and plots.